 ARDUTHIE HOSPITAL, STONEHAVEN (demolished) The hospital opened in August 1903 and was designed by Brown & Watt.
 It was built on high ground on the outskirts of the town as the Joint Infectious Diseases Hospital for Kincardineshire and was established by a combination of local authorities.
 The central two-storey administration block had a domestic appearance with a round-arched doorway and mullioned windows, deep eaves and broad chimney stacks.
 Initially, the hospital provided twenty beds, but by 1948, when it was primarily used for patients with tuberculosis, this had increased to 45 beds in four ward blocks, and a corrugated-iron sanatorium block which was latterly used as a store.
 This was still on the site in 1988.

 The hospital closed in 1958, by which time it was no longer needed for its original purpose because of the decline in the demand for tuberculosis beds, and it was decided to convert it into a general cottage hospital.
 It re-opened in 1961 after reconstruction and modernisation costing £36,000, with 28 beds, 21 for geriatric and medical patients and seven for maternity cases, staffed by general paractitioners.
 It then incorporated the James Mowat Nursing Home, formerly situated in a converted private house, which had been established in 1927.
 One ward block at Arduthie Hospital was named the James Mowat Wing in memory of the Provost of Stonehaven at the time when the hospital originally opened.
 When Mowat died he left his house, Carron Lodge, as a nursing home for local people unable to afford ordinary nursing homes but able to pay for a doctor’s attendance and a little towards the cost of nursing a board.
 He also left £14,000 for its endowment.
-The hospital closed in 1996.
+The hospital closed in 1996 and the site cleared for the present Kincardine Community Hospital.
 [Sources: The Hospital, vol. 58, no.5, May 1962, p.332.]

 BALLATER ISOLATION HOSPITAL This small isolation hospital was built by the Town Council of Ballater.
 The plans were drawn up by a Mr Ironside, from the firm of Walker & Duncan, in 1910 for a hospital of two wards.
 One of the wards was to be larger and capable of being divided by a partition to form an extra small ward for any special cases.
 There was also the usual administration block and a separate disinfecting block.